 What can private streets do that public streets can’t?
 The main right of a private street is to deny public access (put up a gate).
 However, some private streets (Wilder streets for instance) do not even have that right; they have to provide public access.
-It should be noted that to our knowledge, of the 202 private streets in Orinda, only South Donald Drive is gated and then only at certain times.
+It should be noted that to our knowledge, of the 204 private streets in Orinda, only South Donald Drive and Rich Acres are gated.

-Can a private street get public funds for maintenance now?
-The answer appears to theoretically be yes but in practice it would be very difficult.
-(1) There are threestreets in Orindawoods which apparently are private but the City maintains them (Ridge Gate, Village Gate and Watchwood).
-How this came about is unknown by us.
+Can a private street get public funds for maintenance?
+The answer appears to be yes but under the current City policy, it would be very difficult.
+(1) There are three streets in Orindawoods which are private but the City maintains them (Ridge Gate, Village Gate and Watchwood).
+How this came about is unknown.
 (2) The city does have a policy, adopted in 1990, by which a private street can petition to become public.
-However, the policy makes it virtually imposible for a private street to “qualify” and to our knowledge no street has ever been qualified.
-Starting in April 2017, "upper" Mira Loma has been trying but, to date, the City has made no viable effort accept its petition.
+However, the policy makes it virtually imposible for most private streets to “qualify” as a street needs to be a "through street" which excludes 90 percent (27 miles) of Orinda's private streets (and would also exclude 180 public streets).
+To our knowledge, no street has ever been qualified.
+Starting in April 2017, "upper" Mira Loma has been requesting public status but, to date, the City has made no viable effort accept its petition.

 What retrictions would be put on private streets if the city agreed to maintain them?
 This is unknown.
-The city has started a review of its policy towards private streets but no substantive discussions by either the Council or the CIOC (Citizens Infrastructure Oversight Commission) has taken place.
+The city has started a review of its policy towards private streets.
+The City Council has taken the first steps to form a Task Force to review the issue but to date it has not been formed.
 It is not unreasonable to assume that if the city did provide public funds for the maintenance of a private street, assuming the street did not literally become a public street, the private street would have to guarantee public access.

-Is the recently elected new tax funding (Orinda half cent sales tax and $45 million of road bonds) available for private streets?
-No. It was sold to the voters as money to rehabilitate Orinda’s 64 miles of public residential streets.
+Are the recently elected new tax fundings (Orinda half cent sales tax and $45 million of road bonds) available for private streets?
+No. These were sold to the voters as money to rehabilitate Orinda’s 64 miles of public residential streets.
 It is not supposed to be used for Orinda’s 29 miles major streets either; the arterials and collectors.
 These new taxes will cost the taxpayers about $70 million over the next 20 years as the bonds are paid off.
 This equates to $10,000 per household.
-Every property owner, whether living on a public street and receiving benefit or on a private street and not receiving benefit will pay this $10,000.
+Every property owner, whether on a public street and receiving benefit or on a private street and not receiving benefit will pay this $10,000; averaging $500 per year.

 How are the major streets repaired if not by these funds?
-Orinda’s road policy is that it dedicates three funding sources for street maintenance and repair (state gas tax, county Measure J sales tax, and garbage franchise fees) to the exclusive use of the major streets.
-In fact, after the new sales tax and bond funds are used up to bring the public residential streets up to reasonable standards, there will be no money to maintain them.
+Orinda’s road policy dedicates three funding sources for street maintenance and repair (state gas tax, county Measure J sales tax, and garbage franchise fees) to the exclusive use of the major streets.
+In fact, after the new sales tax and bond funds are used up to bring the public residential streets up to reasonable standards (2019), there will be no money to maintain them.

 Are there other tax revenues available for the private streets?
-Yes.
-The state gas tax and county Measure J sales tax are allocated based on the miles of roads the city maintains.
-If the city paid to maintain the 28 miles of private streets, its tax receipts could increase by as much as $300,000 annually.
+Maybe.
+Some of the state gas tax and county Measure J sales tax may be allocated based on the miles of roads the city maintains.
+If the city paid to maintain the 30 miles of private streets, its tax receipts could increase by as much as $300,000 annually.
 The private street holders cannot access this money, tax dollars they are already paying, on their own.
 Only the city can be awarded these funds and only if it changes its street maintenance policy.